-Mr. Matthew Cichero graduated as a podiatrist in 1996 in Australia, and was awarded the Peer Professional Clinical prize.
-In 2007 he completed his Masters degree in podiatry specialising in podiatric surgery, and completed his Australian podiatric surgical fellowship in 2011.
-Mr. Cichero became the first Australian podiatric surgeon to be awarded dual Fellowship when he was qualified with the Faculty of Podiatric Surgery (UK) in 2013.
+Graduating as a podiatrist in 1996 in Australia, Mr. Cichero was awarded the Peer Professional Clinical prize.
+In 2007, he completed a Masters Degree in Podiatry, specialising in podiatric surgery, and completed his Australian Podiatric Surgical Fellowship exams in 2011.
+He became the first Australian Podiatric Surgeon to be awarded dual Fellowship when he was qualified with the Faculty of Podiatric Surgery (UK) in 2013.

-He moved to Swindon in 2010 and works as a Consultant Podiatric Surgeon at the Great Western Hospital.
-Previously he has worked establishing clinical services in Singapore and remote indigenous populations in the Northern Territory of Australia.
+In 2010, Mr Cichero moved to Wiltshire and works as a Consultant Podiatric Surgeon at the Great Western Hospital.
+Previously he has established clinical services in Singapore and remote indigenous populations in the Northern Territory of Australia.
 He has also held lecturing positions at the Queensland University of Technology in Brisbane, Australia.

-He uses evidence-based management treatment for common foot and ankle pathologies such as heel and arch pain.
-Mr. Cichero is actively involved in sports such as triathlons, giving him an insight into many sports injury management pathways and the needs of an athlete.
+Evidence-based management for common foot and ankle pathologies such as heel and arch pain is always utilised.
+Mr Cichero is actively involved in sports such as triathlons, giving him an insight into sports injury management pathways and the needs of an athlete.
 Mr Cichero has presented both at national and international conferences and authored a number of peer reviewed international articles.